University of Wisconsin–Madison

 • According to the National Center for Educational Statistics, 11% of undergraduate college students reported having a disability in 2011 and 19% reported having a disability in 2015.
 This upward trend is increasing.

-• Each year, the University of Wisconsin–Madison McBurney Disability Resource Center supports an average of 2,200 students with the majority of needs for cognitive and learning disabilities.
+• Each year, the University of Wisconsin–Madison McBurney Disability Resource Center supports an average of 5,791 students (11% of the student population).

 Anticipate and advocate for the needs of your audience